 - Massive carrying capacity

-- No bounce as it sits low and secure on back
+- There is no bounce as it sits low and secure on the back

-- Highest price of any waistpack in this guide
+- The highest price of any waistpack in this guide

 - Velcro catches on some clothing materials and gloves